 The Scoutreach Outdoor Education and Career programs are Dan River District, Blue Ridge Mountains Council, and Boy Scouts of America's commitment to making sure that all young people have an opportunity to participate in Scouting's Comprehensive Youth Development Program regardless of socio-economic circumstances, neighborhood or ethnic background.
 This initiative from Cub Scouts and Boy Scouts meets the developmental needs of youth in Danville and Pittsylvania County through a well-defined program based on values, learning by doing, fun and positive role models.
 These programs align with our goal for Educate Dan River.

-For more than 20 years, the Danville Church-Based Tutorial program (DCBT) has helped over 5,000 youth to strengthen their subject comprehension, boost their confidence and build important learning skills.
+For more than 20 years, the Danville Church and Community Tutorial program has helped over 5,000 youth to strengthen their subject comprehension, boost their confidence and build important learning skills.
 Located at 37 different church sites in Danville and Pittsylvania County, each year more than 450 youth are provided tutorial services free of charge from volunteer tutors.
 The program serves any kindergartner through 12th grade student in Danville-Pittsylvania County who is struggling with grade-level requirements in reading, writing, math or science; or needs assistance with homework assignments.
 This program aligns with our goal for Read Dan River.

 The Danville Life Saving Crew provides pre-hospital emergency medical care and transportation for Danville's sick and injured citizens.
 This program aligns with our goal for Get Healthy Dan River.